second-state/rust-by-example-ext/src/webassembly/nodejs.md

 ## Beyond simple arguments

-Using the `serde` tool, we can pass and return arbitary Javascript values to Rust via the SSVM WebAssembly runtime.
+Using the `serde` crate, we can pass in and return arbitary Javascript values to/from Rust functions.
+The idea is to serialize the entire set of call arguments, and return values, into JSON strings.
 First, add `serde` to your dependencies.

 ```
 [dependencies]